Quantum Nonlinearity for Optical Neural Computing: Introduction

 To address the nonlinearity bottleneck, we first point out that nonlinear optical phenomena are not intrinsically restricted to high intensities.
 A single quantum emitter (including atom, quantum dot, or color center) can be saturated by the absorption of a few photons per lifetime, leading to extremely strong optical nonlinearity \cite{lodahl2015review}.
-There have been both theoretical proposals \cite{zhu2025quantum, canora2025engineering} and experimental demonstrations \cite{zuo2019atom, ryou2021atom, huang2024QD} of using quantum emitter media as activation units, underscoring their potential for realizing strong optical nonlinearities.
-However, to fully utilize the nonlinear functionality of quantum emitters, it is essential to enhance the interaction between light and quantum emitters, which can be achieved using properly designed nanophotonic structures.
-Recent progress in quantum nanophotonics has enabled deterministic integration of individual emitters with on-chip photonic structures \cite{Ohno2012_APL, chen2019laser, day2023laser}.
-Therefore, we believe it is the right time to systematically investigate whether quantum technologies can provide the strong nonlinearity required by optical neural networks.
+There have been both theoretical proposals \cite{zhu2025quantum, canora2025engineering} and experimental demonstrations \cite{zuo2019atom, ryou2021atom} of using quantum emitter media as activation units, underscoring their potential for realizing strong optical nonlinearities.
+However, it remains unclear what quantitative benefit such quantum nonlinearity offers for ONNs.
+Furthermore, to fully utilize the nonlinear functionality of quantum emitters, it is essential to enhance the interaction between light and quantum emitters, which can be achieved using properly designed nanophotonic structures.
+Recent progress in quantum nanophotonics has enabled deterministic integration of individual emitters with on-chip photonic structures \cite{Ohno2012_APL, chen2019laser, day2023laser, yama2026, schroder2017}.
+Therefore, we believe it is the right time to address the above-mentioned questions and systematically investigate whether quantum technologies can provide the strong nonlinearity required by optical neural networks.